 They Talk To Their Kids About Death

 For the most part, the first brush kids have with mortality will likely be when their family pet dies.
 Although young kids might not understand the permanence of death or what it means to die, the experience of talking through it with them is a fundamental part of teaching their kids inner strength and resiliency.

 Beresin says that parents who want to raise strong kids can and should be visibly sad over the situation, but not be debilitated by their grief.
 This is a teaching moment, in which parents should go through the grieving process with their kids, mourn their pet, and model emotional strength without withdrawing completely or being cold about it.

 They Endure Physical Tasks Without Complaint

 Being an adult often means doing a lot of shit that sucks.
-Shoveling snow, raking leaves, deep cleaning the fridge: these are all things that come with adulthood and being a parent.
+Shoveling snow, raking leaves, deep cleaning the fridge — these are all things that come with adulthood and being a parent.
 Parents who teach their kids strength tend to do these tasks both without constant complaint and without breaking their backs over it, says Beresin.
-That means that when they do the work, they take breaks, they go to bed the night before, they vocally prepare for the tasks, and, when they’re done, they say they are proud of themselves.
+That means that when they do the work, they take breaks, they vocally prepare for the tasks, and, when they’re done, they say they are proud of themselves.

 They Take Work Problems in Stride

 Parents who want to raise strong kids who know that what happens to them is often out of their control, and therefore have a strong sense of self, try to keep their cool in the face of seriously rocky work situations.